htcondor/htcondor/docs/admin-manual/power-management.rst

 :index:`Linux platform details<single: Linux platform details; power management>`

-Depending on the Linux distribution and version, there are three methods for controlling a machine’s power state.
+Depending on the Linux distribution and version, there are three methods for controlling a machine's power state.
 The methods:

 #. *pm-utils* is a set of command line tools which can be used to detect
    and switch power states.
 In HTCondor, this is defined by the string